chef/chef-web-docs/snapshots/release_ohai_7/source/index.rst

 =====================================================
 .. tag resources_common_generic

 A resource defines the desired state for a single configuration item present on a node that is under management by Chef.
 A resource collection---one (or more) individual resources---defines the desired state for the entire node.
-During a :ref:`chef-client run <chef_client-the-chef-client-run>`, the current state of each resource is tested, after which the chef-client will take any steps that are necessary to repair the node and bring it back into the desired state.
+During a chef-client run, the current state of each resource is tested, after which the chef-client will take any steps that are necessary to repair the node and bring it back into the desired state.

 .. end_tag